maltaweel/ImageComparison/READ.md

      network/:

      This folder contains the modules for network construction.
 The shapefileMaker.py enables the network to be created using      the nodes for each country and images associated with given countries (i.e., representing regions in the past).
 The          graph.py module creates a degree centrality network, but this is not currently used.
 The output files created are            centrality.csv and points.shp.

+_imageLink.csv_

+This file is used as a descriptor for the data.
+The file contains the following columns:  file, time, period, culture, region, and modern country.
+The file is the name of the file.
+The time column reflects the time range in which the data falls.
+Negative values are used for BCE dates, while positive values are CE dates.
+The range of time is given using a colon between the end dates of the range.
+The period is the local period scheme used for the time range.
+The culture is the ancient culture in reference.
+The region is the ancient region, as indicated by common archaeological literature, that the sculpture relates to.
+The modern country is the approximate or actual country an object is found within.
+The modern country could simply represent the ancient region, even if the ancient region may extend into other countries.
+This is mostly used so the image can be mapped to a node in the network analysis.